 - Short-Term Case Management: Advocacy Services offers short-term case management to help survivors/victims get necessary support and resources, organized care, and navigational assistance for different systems and services.
 Case management may include assistance with paperwork, education about victims’ rights and needs, and assurance they get the right help at the right time.

 - Survival Needs: To help survivors/victims and their families stay safe and feel empowered, Advocacy Services has a limited pantry to meet immediate and ongoing needs.
 Often, survivors/victims and their families escape abusive environments with very few resources.
 The main goal of this pantry is to provide essential supplies during this critical transition period.
 It is stocked with donated items that cater to the specific needs of survivors/victims and their families, including non-perishable food items (canned goods, pasta, rice, and other long-lasting staples) and hygiene products (toiletries, diapers, feminine hygiene products, and cleaning supplies).
 These items promote cleanliness and well-being and help survivors/victims maintain their sense of dignity.
 Advocates coordinate the pantry’s use.

 - Court and Legal Advocacy: Advocates are specially trained to help survivors/victims navigate the complicated legal system.
 They make sure survivors/victims have the right support and understanding throughout the whole process, providing:

 - Assistance in applying for a protective order.*

-- Information about court procedures.
+- Clear explanations of court procedures.

-- Referral to other programs and services.
+- Referrals to relevant programs and services.